BUYING GUIDE

 All products on this page were independently purchased and tested across real rounds on actual golf courses.
 No manufacturer loans.
 No sponsored placements.
 See our full testing process

-🥇 Best Overall: Callaway Paradym Ai Smoke Max Irons
+🥇 Best for Seniors: Callaway Paradym Ai Smoke Max Irons

 BEST OVERALL